President Buhari meets APC Governors in Aso Rock — Nigeria Today

 President Buhari meets APC Governors in Aso Rock

-Reliably information gathered indicated the meeting would discuss national issues including the forthcoming APC’s national convention slated for May 14 in Abuja.
+The News Agency of Nigeria (NAN) reliably gathered that the meeting would discuss national issues including the forthcoming APC’s national convention slated for May 14 in Abuja.

 Already the leadership of the party has written the Independent National Electoral Commission to intimate it of plans to hold congresses and convention across the country.